clearlinux/clear-linux-documentation/source/clear-linux/getting-started/bare-metal-install/bare-metal-install.rst

    Figure 1: :guilabel:`Gnome Desktop`

-If you want to start the Gnome Desktop each time you start your system, enter the following command:
+To start the Gnome Desktop each time you start your system, enter the following command:

 .. code-block:: console